Everything is made for a reason, and each item has its own story and unique design.

 The name Hevea comes from the Latin name for the rubber tree, Hevea Brasiliensis.
 The natural rubber it produces is the foundation of their entire product range.
 Using natural rubber, rather than synthetic rubber made from oil, acts against climate change by increasing the number of trees and cutting back on the use of fossil fuels.

 Hevea continue to become more and more sustainable and strive to be a responsible company, throughout all of their business practices.
 There are many challenges, some very difficult, but they continue to look for innovative ways to overcome any challenges to reduce, re-use, re-cycle and up-cycle where possible.

-At Hevea, all their packaging is now FSC certified.
-The FSC trademark on paper is a guarantee that the paper (or timber) comes from a responsibly managed forest, which helps prevent deforestation and degradation.
+At Hevea, all their packaging is now Sustainably certified.
+Is a guarantee that the paper (or timber) comes from a responsibly managed forest, which helps prevent deforestation and degradation.
 This is extremely important for millions of people who depend on forests for their livelihoods, but of course also for the overall environment.

 By being exposed to sunlight, moist and fresh air, natural rubber has the ability to be broken down physically and chemically by microorganisms.
 Rubber tapping is the process by which the latex is collected from a rubber tree.
 An incision is made in the tree’s bark, from which the sap then flows.
 Rubber tapping is an environmentally attractive land use.
 The trees can be sustainably harvested for approximately 35 years.

 Hevea products are made from the natural rubber sap and the wood, which is biodegradable.
 Using natural rubber and rubber wood, rather than synthetic rubber which is made from oil and petroleum, acts against climate change by increasing the number of trees and cutting back on the use of fossil fuels.